railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

 In OpenERP, a quotation and an order are handled by the same underlying object, but in different states.
 You can consider an order to be a quotation that has evolved because it has been confirmed by the customer.
-Or, conversely, that a quotation is an order that has not yet been validated or cancelled.
+Or, conversely, that a quotation is an order that has not been validated or cancelled yet.
 All of the orders and quotations in the system can be reached using the menu :menuselection:`Sales --> Sales --> Sales Orders`.

 To enter details of a new quotation, you can use the menu :menuselection:`Sales --> Sales --> Sales Orders` and then select :guilabel:`New`.
-OpenERP then opens a new window so that you can enter data into a new blank quotation form.
+OpenERP opens a new window allowing you to enter data into a new blank quotation form.

 .. figure:: images/sale_quotation_new.png
    :scale: 75
    :align: center

-   *Data entry for a new quotation*
+   *Data Entry for a New Quotation*

 Some information is automatically specified by the system:

 * an internal reference for the quotation or order,

-* the sale point that the order will be delivered from,
+* the sales point that the order will be delivered from,

 * the order date,